alelievr/Mixture/README.md

 ## Installation

-You need at least a Unity 2020.2 beta to be able to use Mixture.
+You need at least a Unity 2020.2 beta to be able to use Mixture and if you are using a render pipeline like URP or HDRP, make sure tu use the version 10.1.0 or above.

 [![openupm](https://img.shields.io/npm/v/com.alelievr.mixture?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.alelievr.mixture/)